simonesilvestroni/m2m-website/_pages/now.md

 layout: page
 title: 'Now'
 date: '2023-02-19 21:14:17'
-last_modified_at: '2023-02-19 21:14:22'
+last_modified_at: '2023-02-27 17:01:19'
 description: 'A “now” page tells you what the person is focused on at this point in their life.'
-excerpt: 'This is a <strong>now page</strong>, and if you have your own site, <a href="https://nownownow.com/about">you should make one, too</a>.
-From an idea by Derek Sivers.'
+excerpt: 'This is a <em>now page</em>, inspired by a brilliant idea by Derek Sivers.
+It tells what I’m really focused on at this point in my life.
+If you have your own site, <a href="https://nownownow.com/about">you should make one, too</a>.'
 permalink: '/now/'
+toc: true
 ---
-{: .small .d-inline-block .btn-label-m2m-bg .rounded .my-5 .px-2 .py-1 }
-**Updated**: {{ page.last_modified_at | date: "%-d %B %Y" }}
+## Where?

-Currently living between Arona and Milan, my plan for 2023 is to go back to the UK, hopefully soon.
+Currently living between Arona and Milan.
+The plan for 2023 is to go back to the UK, hopefully soon because <a href="{{ site.url }}/blog/making-mistakes/">I'm not happy in my native country</a>.

 ## Sound design